Applied-Scientific-Research/Omega2D/README.md

 ## To do
 Tasks to consider or implement:

-* Add support for NACA wings, whether from a library or by reading geometry files in standard formats
+* Add support for NACA wings to be created by reading geometry files in standard formats - this might mean enabling Kutta points (reactive Points)
-* Draw something when you add a feature (so we know it's doing something) - means that the \*Feature objects need draw calls
-* Add ability to edit features in the GUI, not just remove and re-add them
 * Add an openmp setting to the CPU execution environment, to show the effects of multithreading
 * Bug: static field points should not be pushed out of bodies
 * Compute vel grad at each point (vortex or field pt) and write it to the vtu file
 * If we have velgrad, we can compute the elongation of any point - use this to determine when a field point has stretched too far, and replace it with two child field points, of half-brightness, in the correct places; this should be a toggleable behavior, as it would demand ever-increasing numbers of field points
-* Add airfoils - read them from a text file or generate them algorithmically - this might mean enabling Kutta points (reactive Points)
 * Have method to tell batch and gui to dump vtu files periodically
 * Would be nice to have an option to have solid bodies randomly shed tracers (small chance per step per panel)
 * Consider a zlib implementation for both vtu and png files: [zstr](https://github.com/mateidavid/zstr), [miniz](https://github.com/richgel999/miniz), or [gzip-hpp](https://github.com/mapbox/gzip-hpp)